-Amazon’s Simple Storage Service is the world's most popular cloud object storage solution due to its durability, availability and scalability.
+Amazon’s Simple Storage Service (S3) is the world's most popular cloud object storage solution due to its durability, availability, and scalability.
 However, unlike the name suggests, S3 cost calculations are far from simple.
 We explain why this is and what you can do about it.

-So, what is the S3 cost?
-On the surface is appears very straightforward with Standard S3 typically costing $0.023 to $0.026 per GB per month (depending on your Region).
-However, many customers start to get confused when they see the variety of features and sub-services offered by AWS in order to provide a versatile user experience.
-Let’s break down the different types of Amazon Object storage and how they are charged for.
+So, what does S3 cost?
+On the surface, it appears very straightforward with Standard S3 typically costing from $0.021 to $0.026 per GB stored per month depending on the Region and the volume of data stored.
+However, customers can get confused when they see the variety of features and sub-services offered by AWS in order to provide a versatile user experience.
+Let’s break down the different types of Amazon object storage and how you're charged for them.

 S3 cost: AWS cloud storage costs explained